-- 1. Election of three directors to our Board of Directors for a three-year term expiring at the conclusion of the Company's annual general meeting in 2020; - 2.
+- 1. Election of three directors to our Board of Directors for a three-year term expiring at the conclusion of the Company's annual general meeting in 2022; - 2.
 Consideration of a non-binding advisory vote regarding executive compensation; - 3.
-Consideration of a non-binding advisory vote regarding the frequency of the advisory vote on executive compensation; - 4.
-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2017 and authorization of the Company's Board of Directors, acting by its Audit Committee, to set their remuneration; - 5.
-Consideration of the non-binding shareholder proposal set forth in the Proxy Statement, if properly presented by the shareholder proponent at the meeting; and - 6.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2019 and authorization of the Company's Board of Directors, acting by its Audit Committee, to set their remuneration; and - 4.
 Consideration of any other matters that may properly be brought before the meeting or any adjournment or postponement thereof.

-Only shareholders of record at the close of business on March 2, 2017 may vote in person or by proxy at the meeting or any adjournment or postponement thereof.
+Only shareholders of record at the close of business on March 4, 2019 may vote in person or by proxy at the meeting or any adjournment or postponement thereof.